gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The authors sincerely thank Santiago Arag&oacute;n, Stefan Beck, Martin Gunnarsson, Jim Schaad, Ludwig Seitz, G&ouml;ran Selander and Peter van der Stok for their comments and feedback.

-The work on this document has been partly supported by the EIT-Digital High Impact Initiative ACTIVE.
+The work on this document has been partly supported by VINNOVA and by the EIT-Digital High Impact Initiative ACTIVE.

 --- fluff